Click on the image to run Online Demo

 When used together with the custom tooltip formatter, this feature may be used to display in the tooltip a name and attributes of the town or street on the map under the cursor.

-format of the SLIF files that minimizes the number of disk accesses
+new format of the SLIF files that minimizes the number of disk

-necessary to select required tiles.
-The old format is transparently
+accesses necessary to select required tiles.
+The old format is

-supported, and a utility to convert datasets to the new format is
+transparently supported, and a utility to convert datasets to the

-provided.
-The new format allows the map server to eliminate the
+new format is provided.
+The new format allows the map server

-delay when a new set of tiles is initially loaded.
+to eliminate the delay when a new set of tiles is initially

 The automatic label layout was optimized to speed it up for maps with very large number of labels.
 A glyph cache for rendering true type fonts was added to the map server driver to increase performance of text rendering.
 Together, these two features allows the map server to render huge maps with large number of text labels.

-resource browser to facilitate editing them via resources
+displayed in the resource browser to facilitate editing

-without the need to select the object.
-The text box attributes and
+them via resources without the need to select the object.
+The text

 New gradient type that allows to define a gradient's center in world coordinates was added for conical gradients.
 It may be used for arcs with a variable angle to prevent the center of the gradient from changing when arc's dimensions change.

-to control tooltip's colors and appearance in a cross-platform way.
+added to control tooltip's colors and appearance in a